 How CPS will make contact with you and possibly your child

-It is your decision as to whether or not you will participate in their investigation.
+It is your decision whether or not you will participate in their investigation.
 You do not have to open up your door to speak to a CPS caseworker.
 You do not have to allow the caseworker access to your child when your child is at your house.
-If, however, your child is at school and you are not there, a caseworker does not have to seek your permission to interview your child at their school.
+If, however, your child is at school, and you are not there, a caseworker does not have to seek your permission to interview your child at their school.
 Nor does their school have to inform you that an interview took place on school grounds.

 How to avoid having your child go into the temporary care of CPS